 - Schedule V Drugs – Lomotil, Robitussin, and Other Cough Medicines With Less Than 200mg of Codeine for Every 100mL/100g

 How Can I Fight Possession With Intent To Distribute Charges?

 The first thing you need to do is contact a drug trafficking or drug possession lawyer.
 He or she will be able to help you with many different aspects of your case, including determining whether or not the search of your property or car was legal.
-Unlawful search and seizure is far more common than people think it is.
+Unlawful search and seizure are far more common than people think it is.

 Drug lawyers can help to verify or challenge the validity of the search.
-Then, they can look at the evidence and see if it really stands up the charge you are facing.
+Then, they can look at the evidence and see if it really stands up to the charge you are facing.
 There are many ways to get evidence eliminated and win your case.
 This may sound difficult to prove, but an experienced lawyer knows all of the ways where police can go wrong.